 Converting an app from English to Arabic is not as easy as it sounds.

 Deliveroo is an online food delivery company founded in London, England.
 Operating in over two hundred locations, Deliveroo is on a mission to transform the way customers eat.
-By constantly innovating and expanding, their aim is to bring food direct to customers in less than 30 minutes.
+By constantly innovating and expanding, their aim is to bring food directly to customers in less than 30 minutes.
 Machine learning helps to predict the time it will take to prepare a meal, helping to streamline the delivery experience.

-Participants interacted with the application via a weblink on their own personal mobile device.
+Participants interacted with the application via a web link on their own personal mobile device.

 Each identified issue was assigned a rating scale which referred to the criticality of addressing it.
 Participants’ eating habits and preferences are described, in addition to the positive observations they made during their interaction with Deliveroo.

 The app was a mix of English and Arabic, which wasn't well received.
-"I'm actually upset that it’s all in English, I feel like I can't point out what I want"
+"I'm actually upset that it’s all in English, I feel like I can't point out what I want."

 Translations were generic and sometimes offensive to users.